 Fostering a PAWS animal is an exceptional way to assist the shelter in helping more animals find loving homes.
 Many opportunities for long and short-term fostering are available, including:

 - Newborn and very young kittens and puppies that require constant care including bottle feeding.
-The length of time required to foster many range from a weeks to months depending on the health or age of the animal.
+The length of time required to foster may range from a weeks to months depending on the health or age of the animal.

-- Sick animals undergoing treatment that will heal much faster in a home than in the busy, noisy stressful shelter environment.
+- Sick animals undergoing treatment that will heal much faster in a home than in the busy, noisy, stressful shelter environment.
 This will also help ensure that whatever sickness the pet may have, will not be spread to other shelter animals.
 PAWS will provide you with the necessary medication or medical products needed throughout the foster period.
-The length of time required to foster many range from a few weeks to several months.
+The length of time required to foster sick animals could range from weeks to months.

-- Young kittens who have been weened from their mother and are still to small to be spayed/neutered can be fostered until they meet the requirements necessary before they can be adopted.
+- Young kittens who have been weaned from their mother, but are still too small to be spayed/neutered can be fostered until they meet the requirements necessary for adoption.
 The length of time required to foster could range from days to weeks.
 Kittens have a very weak immune system making them susceptible to illnesses.
-Fostering frees up kennel space allowing PAWS to rescue more pets, and helps to boost their chance of survival by being away from another potentially ill shelter pet.
+Fostering frees up kennel space, allowing PAWS to rescue more pets, and helps to boost their chance of survival by being away from another potentially ill shelter pet.

-- Fast-track fostering is an agreement between you and PAWS to foster a healthy animal and do everything you can to help PAWS find a suitable adopter.
+- Fast-track fostering is an agreement between you and PAWS to foster a healthy animal and do everything you can to help find a suitable adopter.
 This includes bringing them to adoption events and looking for adopters in your own way.
 We can provide you with wearable “adopt me” accessories to aid you in this process.

 Before you consider becoming a PAWS foster parent, it’s important to learn more about what is expected.
 Below are guidelines you are required to follow to foster a PAWS animal.